 As viewers move further down the funnel, you can shift to more action-oriented prompts—such as “Download the full guide” or “Register for our webinar.”
 For conversion-focused content, direct CTAs like “Start your free trial” or “Schedule a demo” provide a clear next step when interest is highest.

-Interactive video tools like clickable hotspots, branching paths, and in-video lead forms allow you to design these CTAs as part of the content experience.
+Smarter video hosting tools like clickable hotspots, branching paths, and in-video lead forms allow you to design these CTAs as part of the content experience.
 Instead of relying on the viewer to take action later, you create timely opportunities that feel natural and increase follow-through.

 4. Track performance with video marketing analytics tools